btconway/babyagi/README.md

 Running continuously with a 7B-Llama,... creating & processing the task list, analysing web scrape results, doing Q&A retrieval with embedded document store, all in parallel and w/o getting stuck in loops or aborting prematurely. 😋

-## Report creation extension (experimantal)
+## Report creation extension (experimental)

 This feature, when finished, shall create a report, summary or code as output to a file, involving parsing, update and development of the file.

-Up to now text from task result or smart search is written to the file, based on a marker in the text and supplementary instructions for the objective.
+Up to now text from task result and smart search results analyzed and written to a file, based on a marker in the text and supplementary instructions for the objective.
 See the parameters in .env file for details.

 ************************************************************